OceanForSileo/sillyo-ocean/README.md

-# sillyo
+# sillyo-ocean
-Compatibility layer for running Sileo on the unc0ver jailbreak
+Compatibility layer for running Sileo on the unc0ver jailbreak packaged with Ocean